 Yes; we opted to use uplighting.
 We opted for amber lighting as it helped us create the ambiance needed for a Halloween-themed reception.

-Planning a Halloween Wedding – The Vendors
+How to Plan a Halloween Wedding – The Vendors

 How did you find your main vendors (event planner, photographer, DJ, photo booth)?